prathameshkhade/linux_handbook/index of chapter  13.md

 ## 13.2.2 Docker Fundamentals
 - `Installing Docker:`
-Set up Docker on your system and learn basic commands like docker pull, docker run, docker ps, docker build.
+Set up Docker on your system (ubunut & redhat) and learn basic commands like docker pull, docker run, docker ps, docker build, docker images, etc.
 - `Building a Simple Container`:
 Create a Dockerfile for a basic application (e.g., a web server) and build your first container image.
 - `Managing Containers`: